-Select the box that says Microsoft can email you about your feedback, then select Submit feedback.
+Optionally, select the box that says Microsoft can email you about your feedback.
+Then select Submit feedback.

-A Feedback sent notification will appear briefly.
+A Feedback sent notification will appear.
 You can view this notification again by selecting the Notifications (bell) icon, as described earlier.

-Select the X in the top right-hand corner to close the Cost Management + Billing - Overview page.
+Select the X in the top right-hand corner to close the My permissions page.

-Now that we've explored all the main areas of the Azure portal, let's look at one of the most useful features: Dashboards.
+Now that we've explored all the main areas of the Azure portal, let's learn about one of the most useful features: Dashboards.